ErenGulenoglu/A-Dream-of-The-Nine/Campaign - Without A Sound/Sessions/Table 2/Without A Sound - Session 1.md

 - By the roadside, in a small clearing between the trees, a campfire is burning.
 A bag has been left by the fire.
 Here, another player (or players) can be seen.
 Let the characters introduce themselves.
 Encourage the characters to stay at the camp together.
 - Shortly after, another player witnesses the same scene and approaches along the main road.
 - Give players time for roleplay.
 Allow them the opportunity to introduce themselves.
 - And as night falls, from the forest, strange beings begin to follow one of the players: their bodies appear humanoid at first, but upon closer look are covered with thorns, vines, and leaves; their skin resembles tree bark, and they move with an uncanny, trembling motion.
-Some are small, some large—yet all seem like living fragments of the forest itself.
-Combat.
+Some are small, some large—yet all seem like living fragments of the forest itself. **Twig Blight**s and **Needle Blight**s.
 - Long rest at the camp.
 The beginning of the journey to King’s Stand.
 ## Scene 2.1: Journey Through the Forest
 	"You set out westward through the forest.
 The main road, long untouched by caravans, is covered in moss upon its stone paving, in places mingling with soil.
 Along the way, various birds and squirrels move about in the trees, watching you as you pass.
 From time to time, wild animals such as deer, boars, skunks, and badgers appear.
 The journey of about six hours passes without incident."